andrew9595/ViRac/README.md

 ```

 ### Prerequisites
 ViRac is very simple VR experience to use.
-Ensure you have a local web server solution to run on such as MAMP or XAMPP together with a web browser, preferably Chrome or Firefox.
-You will also need a mobile phone running android 7.0 and later for testing the environment.
+Ensure you have a local web server solution to run on such as LAMP,MAMP or XAMPP together with a web browser, preferably Chrome or Firefox.
+You will also need a mobile phone running android 7.0 or later for testing the environment.
-Download MAMP or XAMPP:
+Download LAMP or MAMP or XAMPP:
 ```sh
 https://www.apachefriends.org/download.html
 ```

 ### Installing
 ##### XAMPP
-In order to run on the XAMPP web server on your client
+In order to run the XAMPP web server on your client
 1. Run your XAMPP control panel
 2. Start the Apache module on your panel and ensure the port is running
 3. Unzip the repo and copy it over to the htdocs folder found in your **xampp** folder